Center for US-China Arts Exchange: Early Programs for Master Artists

-Early visitors included Lincoln Center Chairman Martin Segal, choreographers Anna Sokolow and Alwin Nikolais, literary artist and critic Susan Sontag, sculptor George Segal, writers Hortense Calisher and Herman Wouk, and set designer Ming Cho Lee.
+Early visitors included Lincoln Center Chairman Martin Segal, choreographers Anna Sokolow and Alwin Nikolais, literary artist and critic Susan Sontag, sculptor George Segal, trumpeter Ronald K. Anderson, writers Hortense Calisher and Herman Wouk, and set designer Ming Cho Lee.
 Visitors from China were of an equally high status, although well known in China their names were new to most Americans: playwright Cao Yu, actor Ying Ruocheng, writer Ding Ling, qin master Wu Wenguang, costume designer Li Keyu, composers Chen Gang and Mao Yuan, and conductor Chen Xieyang were among the first batch for whom the Center created programs.

 Programming for the Future

-The Center’s goal and priority was to initiate long-term and ongoing programs of greater depth that would have lasting results in both China and the U.S. These projects were on the docket in the early days of operations.
+The center's goal and priority was to initiate long-term and ongoing programs of greater depth that would have lasting results in both China and the U.S. These projects were on the docket in the early days of operations.
 Several of the ongoing programs are outlined below:

 Arts Education East and West

 In 1980, Vice Minister of Culture Lin Mohan led a Music and Art Delegation to the U.S. that made the contacts needed to launch a ten-year arts exchange program in arts education that sent teams of art teachers and scholars in both directions.
-On-site experience was combined with a research project supervised by educational psychologist Howard Gardner and Harvard’s Project Zero—a research lab on creativity and leadership.
+On-site experience was combined with a research project supervised by educational psychologist Howard Gardner and Harvard's Project Zero—a research lab on creativity and leadership.
 The program led to new research topics among scholars in the United States as well as the creation by the Chinese government of a cabinet-level State Sub-Commission on Arts Education.

 Music Mends the Rift

 The rapprochement between the governments of the United States and China did nothing to diminish the animosity between Taiwan and mainland China; artists also reflected this estrangement.
-To address the rift in the music world, the Center convened a conference at Columbia University in 1988 that brought together composers from both Taiwan and mainland China with composers and music scholars from New York and other parts of the U.S. Ending almost forty years of estrangement, ten composers from mainland China and ten composer from Taiwan discussed issues of mutual interest and concern around the topic of “Tradition and the Future of Chinese Music.”
+To address the rift in the music world, the Center convened a conference at Columbia University in 1988 that brought together composers from both Taiwan and mainland China with composers and music scholars from New York and other parts of the U.S. Ending almost forty years of estrangement, ten composers from mainland China and ten composer from Taiwan discussed issues of mutual interest and concern around the topic of "Tradition and the Future of Chinese Music."

 Pacific Music Festival

 In 1990 the Center organized the Pacific Music Festival in Sapporo, Japan.
 The first event to bring together young musicians and composers from the Pacific rim, the event centered around a youth orchestra of musicians chosen from the countries that border the Pacific Ocean.
 The Festival was initiated by conductor and music educator Leonard Bernstein, who wanted to establish a Tanglewood-like music performance and education festival and center in East Asia.
 The youth orchestra performed in Sapporo and in other concert halls in Japan, with Leonard Bernstein at the podium.
 The London Symphony Orchestra, conducted by Michael Tilson Thomas, shared the stage with the Youth Orchestra.
-The Center’s Pacific Composers’ Conference, which took place simultaneously, provided the groundwork for a series of workshops for emerging Asian composers.
+The center's Pacific Composers' Conference, which took place simultaneously, provided the groundwork for a series of workshops for emerging Asian composers.